 Most containers made from glass, plastic, steel, aluminium and liquid paperboard between 150ml and 3L will be eligible for a refund.
 This includes things like beer bottles, plastic water bottles, soda cans, juice boxes and flavoured milk cartons.

-Containers which are not included in the scheme are plain milk and cordial containers, bottles containing wine or pure spirits, containers over 1 litre that had pure fruit/vegetable juice or flavoured milk.
-These items can still be recycled through the normal yellow kerbside recycling bins.
+Containers that are not included in the scheme are plain milk and cordial containers, bottles containing wine or pure spirits, containers over 1 litre that had pure fruit/vegetable juice or flavoured milk.
+These items can still be recycled through the normal yellow curbside recycling bins.

 The scheme is limited primarily to those containers which are most commonly discarded as litter.

 You can find the list of eligible and ineligible containers here.